FairRootGroup/FairRoot/CONTRIBUTING.md

    branch and base your PR against it.
    * In rare cases (e.g. backports, some hotfixes) base against the appropriate branch.
-2. If you are a first time contributor, add a separate commit in your PR which adds your name to the [`CONTRIBUTORS`](CONTRIBUTORS) file.
+2. If you are a first-time contributor, add a separate commit in your PR which adds your name to the [`CONTRIBUTORS`](CONTRIBUTORS) file.
 3. Follow our [Coding Guidelines](#coding-guidelines).
 4. Expect that a reviewer will ask you for restructuring your commits!
 This